aneeshdurg/mangareaderfs/README.md

 # mangareaderfs
-a file system interface to mangareader.net
+A file system interface to mangareader.net, written using fusepy

 creating or deleting a new folder will repectively add/delete entries from the reading list